 Sage Essential Oil: Sage is one of the items that we use in our house frequently.
 Though I love to burn sage, I also love to diffuse it as well.
 Of all the oils, this is the only one that is labeled a stimulant.
 This is one of my go-to oils when I need to wake up my brain from fatigue and also help me feel positive!

 These are just a few of the possible oils that pet parents can use in their homes with dogs and cats!
+We hope to bring you more options of oils you CAN use in the future!
 One thing to note, you will see there are a lot of floral and earthy tones since that is the trend of what is safe for pets.
 Because of that, we have put together some Pippin Tails Essential Oil Blend recommendations!

 As you will see, all of our oils come from Rocky Mountain Essential Oils and we are thankful that they stepped up and wanted to sponsor this article and support pet parents in utilizing essential oils safely!
 Rocky Mountain Essential Oils was chosen as the Pippin Tails preferred (and our household brand) due to their strong standards and commitment to excellence.
 Their S.A.A.F.E. promise is the guarantee that their products are 100% pure with GC/MS testing and free of adulterants.